 Where will your information be held?

 We are a US legal practice; your information may be transferred out of your local jurisdiction or region.
 Data protection laws vary by country and those applicable in the USA and elsewhere are not equivalent to those applicable in, for example, the EU or certain other jurisdictions.
-Rafelson Schick PLLC will, take steps to protect your information in line with locally applicable data protection requirements.
-For those who work with our EU practices, for example, RS has implemented Standard Contractual Clauses (SCCs) approved by the European Commission in accordance with Article 46(2)(c) of the General Data Protection Regulation.
+Rafelson Law PLLC will, take steps to protect your information in line with locally applicable data protection requirements.
+For those who work with our EU practices, for example, RL has implemented Standard Contractual Clauses (SCCs) approved by the European Commission in accordance with Article 46(2)(c) of the General Data Protection Regulation.
 If you would like copies of the SCCs applicable to European data, please contact us.

 How long do we keep your data?